 Cycle I

 Planning for

 No. Weaknesses in Cycle I improvement for

 Cycle II

 1. Beginning of learning Give a loud

 many students are reprimand to

 less focused attention students who do not

 to the teacher's pay attention and are

 explanation.
 There given a minus score

 are still some students for attitude

 chatting with their assessment.

-2 seatmates D'acation at danta to
+seatmates

 2. The courage and Directing students to

 ability of students in increase the reading

 answering questions of textbooks and

 is still low as encouraging

 evidenced by many students to be more

 students still active when the

-embarrassed to raise their hands when teaching and learning
+embarrassed to raise teaching and learning

+their hands when process takes place

-asking questions and process takes place as well as giving
+asking questions and as well as giving

-when stoned as well as giving added value to active
+when stoned added value to active

 questions often students or giving

 answer gifts.

-simultaneously. girto.
+simultaneously.

 3. There are still many Encourage students

-٥. students who rely on to provide
+students who rely on to provide

 one person in their motivation with the

 group to spell out the aim that students are

 assignment because willing to express

 students feel afraid to their own opinions,

 express their in addition to

 opinions. students who dare to

 express opinions will

 be given a gift.

 4. When difficulties in Directing students to

 working on ask material that is

 assignments or not understood or

 material that are not understood.

 understood many

 students still feel

 ashamed to ask

-questions Character
+questions

 5. Group discussions are Choose one student

 time-consuming and in turn to work on the

 students do only a few worksheets that have

 because they only rely been given to the

 on one person, many group.

-students begin to get bored with group
+students begin to get

+bored with group

 discussions.

-uistussioiis.